yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/functions-operators/replace-a-value.md

 ---
 Each of the approaches described in this section, using the `array_replace()` built-in function and setting an addressed array value explicitly and in place, can be used to change values in an array.
 But the two approaches differ importantly:

-- `array_replace()` changes all values that match the specified value to the same new value, insensitively to their address in the array;
+- `array_replace()` changes all values that match the specified value to the same new value, insensitively to their address in the array.

 - setting an addressed array value changes that one value insensitively to its present value.